IRB-Ready Phase 1/2 — PTSD

 The Shared Inflammatory Substrate

-Existing pharmacotherapies — SSRIs, SNRIs, prazosin — address neurotransmitter balance but leave the inflammatory substrate largely untreated.
-This is a core reason why 40–60% of PTSD patients fail to achieve remission.
+Existing pharmacotherapies — SSRIs, SNRIs, prazosin — address neurotransmitter balance but leave this inflammatory substrate largely untreated.
+That is a core reason 40–60% of PTSD patients fail to achieve remission.

 • Interleukin-6 (IL-6) — elevated in 73% of studies reviewed